VVUQ · Module 4 of 10

 Engineering connection: a turbulence model validated at one Reynolds number range cannot be assumed valid at another without new evidence, a distinction that governs every simulation-based decision.

-Worked example 1: is the disagreement real?
+Worked example 1: what the discrepancy alone tells you

-- Given / findS = 1.05, D = 1.00, uD = 0.03.
-Compare |E| to uD.
+- Given / findS = 1.05, D = 1.00, and uD = 0.03 as an experimental standard uncertainty.
+Find E and its magnitude relative to uD.

 Worked example 2: inside or outside the validation domain

-A model is validated at Reynolds numbers 1000 (comparison error 2%) and 5000 (3%).
-Judge its credibility for predictions at Re = 3000 and at Re = 10000.
+Validation comparisons were performed at Reynolds numbers 1000 (comparison discrepancy 2%) and 5000 (3%).
+Classify predictions at Re = 3000 and at Re = 10000 relative to the available validation points.

-- Given / findValidated at Re = 1000 (2%) and Re = 5000 (3%).
-Assess Re = 3000 and Re = 10000.
+- Given / findValidation evidence is available at Re = 1000 (2%) and Re = 5000 (3%).
+Classify Re = 3000 and Re = 10000.

 Misconceptions and diagnostics